 However, you can also make great use of a long hallway, playroom, or even the family room to set up your doggie obstacle course.
 Practice each obstacle alone until your dog has mastered them, using the positive reinforcement techniques mentioned above.
 Then, string them together into a course that has infinite variations.

 Here are a few ideas for indoor dog obstacles for your homemade agility course:

-For this game give everyone a small bag of kibble laced with a few extra tasty treats your dog loves.
-Then, take up different positions in the house and take turns excitedly call your dog followed by praise and a treat for success.
+For this game give everyone a small bag of kibble laced with a few extra-tasty treats your dog loves.
+Then, take up different positions in the house and take turns excitedly calling your dog followed by praise and a treat for success.

 If your dog is new to coming to her name, try starting in the same room standing in a circle, then gradually make the game more difficult by going into different rooms and even looking for some hiding spots to add even more challenge.